 This year's events will be held under the auspices of the project Networks Overcoming Antisemitism and will look to foster "positive narratives around Jewish culture in Europe".
 2021, then, will be a big year for the German Jewish community - as it will for the Romanian one.
-After 15 years in office and a decades-long engagement with Jewish life in the country, Aurel Vainer has stepped aside as president of the Federation of Jewish Communities in Romania (FEDROM).

-Mr Va i ner has been replaced by Silviu Vexler, his former deputy.
-Mr Vexler's election was opposed by 18 leading figures in the Romanian Jewish community who signed an open letter in November questioning his suitability for the role and in particular his party-political interests, which the letter's signers believe threatens FEDROM's neutrality in the eyes of the state and the population at-large.
+After 15 years in office and a decades-long engagement with Jewish life in the country, Aurel Vainer has stepped aside as president of been replaced by Silviu Vexler, his former deputy.
+Mr Vexler's election was opposed by 18 leading figures in the Romanian Jewish o signed an open letcommunity who signed an open letter in November questioning his suitability for the role and in particular his party-political interests, which the letter's signers believe threatens FED-ROM's neutrality in the eyes of the state and the population at-large.